Thrive in High-Demand, Data-Driven Careers

 In the field of data science, a master’s degree is often expected, if not required.
 Thus, to qualify for the promotions or new positions that you want, it’s an extremely beneficial addition to your resume, not just for the graduate-level distinction it holds, but also for the upper-level knowledge and skills that it will give you (and which employers will expect you to possess).
 Even better, studies show that data scientists with a master’s degree earn an average of 17% more than those with just an undergraduate degree.5

 With this designation, as well as the valuable New York network and career resources that New York Tech provides, you’ll find that the Online Data Science, M.S. is well worth your time.
-So much so, in fact, that New York Tech is ranked No. 9 in New York and in the top 10% in the U.S. for Return on Investment (ROI)14, 2 As one of the top 25 universities in the region, we pride ourselves on putting our students and their needs first.1
+As one of the top 25 universities in the region, we pride ourselves on putting our students and their needs first.1

 Admissions Deadlines